h2oai/steam/scoring-service-builder/README.md

 Click **Upload** to upload the files to the Prediction Service Builder and create a War file.

 >***Note***: You can also build a War file using a model with an additional pre-processing step.
+There are two options for this: Python or Java/Scala.

-To do this, specify a Python file and additional pre-processing python files.
-When these files are specified, the prediction file will perform additional pre-processing on the specified model before completing the War file.
+> Python.
+Specify a Python file and additional pre-processing python files and use `makewarpython`.
+When these files are specified, the prediction file will perform additional pre-processing on the specified model before predicting with the model POJO.

+> Java/Scala/Jar.
+Specify a Jar file that contains everyting you need, then the name of the Class that performs the preprocessing.
+Use the regular `makewar`.
+When these files are specified, the prediction file will perform additional pre-processing on the specified model before predicting with the model POJO..

->For testing, an example python file is available in the **/scoring-service/builder/examples/example-spam-detection** folder.
-The additional python files are available in the **/scoring-service/builder/examples/example-spam-detection/lib** folder.
+>For testing, an example python file is available in the **/scoring-service/builder/examples/spam-detection-python** folder.
+The additional python files are available in the **/scoring-service/builder/examples/spam-detection-python/lib** folder.

 ### Using the CLI